DNS-Privacy-Security/Burp-DoH-Decoder/README.md

 ## Getting Started

 ### Install Burp DoH Decoder
-1. Go to the desired plugin installation directory and run the following commands.
+1. Go to your desired extension installation directory and run the following commands.
     ```sh
     git clone https://github.com/DNS-Privacy-Security/burp-doh-decoder.git
     pip install -r burp-doh-decoder/requirements.txt --target=Lib
     ```

-2. If not already installed, download the standalone Jython JAR file from https://www.jython.org/download and define the file location in Burp:\
+2. If not already installed, download the standalone Jython JAR file from https://www.jython.org/download into the same directory and define the file location in Burp:\
-Extender ➡ Options ➡ Python Environment ➡ Location of Jython standalone JAR file
+Extender ➡ Options ➡ Python Environment ➡ Location of Jython standalone JAR file.\
+If you installed Jython in a different directory, you must also configure the module loading folder by selecting the `Lib` folder.
 3. Add Burp DoH Decoder to the Burp extensions:\
 Extender ➡ Extensions ➡ Add\
 Configure the Extension Details and press Next button